-This Sabil is located at the intersection of Al-Mu’iz and Tambakshiya streets.
-Prince Abd al-Rahman Katkhuda al-Qazdagli, and Ottoman military man,
+This Sabil is located at the intersection of al-Muizz and Tambakshiya streets.
+Prince Abd al-Rahman Katkhuda al-Qazdagli, an Ottoman military man,

-The Sabil’s interior walls were paneled with ceramic tiles (faience) decorated with various ottoman floral motifs.
+The sabil’s interior walls were paneled with ceramic tiles (faience) decorated with various ottoman floral motifs.
 Some tiles bear an illustration of the Great Mosque in Mecca and verses from the Quran.

 Above the sabil was kuttab or a school dedicated to teaching Muslim orphans the Holy Qur’an and the prophetic traditions.